Last updated: July 2026

 Religious vs. Non-Denominational vs. Civil Ceremonies

-Florida law doesn’t dictate what kind of ceremony you have, only who can legally perform it.
+Florida law does not dictate what kind of ceremony you have, only who can legally perform it.
 You can have a fully religious ceremony, a spiritual but non-denominational ceremony, or a straightforward civil ceremony.
 As a non-denominational minister and A Course in Miracles practitioner, I create ceremonies that honor the couple’s beliefs without imposing any specific religious framework.
-Whether you want scripture readings, a unity sand ceremony on the beach, or simply your vows and a kiss, it’s your ceremony to design.
+Whether you want scripture readings, a unity sand ceremony on the beach, or simply your vows and a kiss, it is your ceremony to design.

 Ready to explore your options?
 Compare my ceremony packages to find the right fit.